benjamincharity/CSS-Guidelines/README.md

 that markup won’t change. **Write selectors that target what you want, not what happens to be there already.**

-For a full write up please see my article
+For a full write up please see the article
 [Shoot to kill; CSS selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/)

 ## `!important`

-It is okay to use `!important` on helper classes only.
-To add `!important` preemptively is fine, e.g. `.error{ color:red!important }`, as you know you will **always** want this rule to take precedence.

-Using `!important` reactively, e.g. to get yourself out of nasty specificity situations, is not advised.
-Rework your CSS and try to combat these issues by refactoring your selectors.
-Keeping your selectors short and avoiding IDs will help out here massively.
+Unless needed to override third party styles outside of our control, you should never use `!important`.

 ## Magic numbers and absolutes